 How to save and search pages

-Go to archive.today (or any of its mirror domains).
-Paste a URL into the top field labelled 'My url is alive and I want to archive its content' and click 'save'.
-The snapshot is usually ready within seconds.
+Go to archive.today (or an official domain that resolves for you).
+Paste the public URL into the upper field labelled 'My url is alive and I want to archive its content' and select save.
+Complete a CAPTCHA if shown.
+Processing time depends on the page and current service conditions.

 Use the bottom field labelled 'I want to search the archive for saved snapshots'.
 Enter any URL to see all snapshots saved by any user, sorted by date.